 - Some living organisms have the ability to produce light too.
 It is called bioluminescence.
 It is the effect of certain chemical reactions within the organism.
 Fireflies, jellyfish, glow-worm, certain deep-sea plants, and microorganisms can be cited as examples.

 - Certain other natural phenomena such as lightning and volcanic eruptions also emit light.

 Artificial Light Sources:

 Apart from natural sources, light can be produced artificially too.
 The different light sources produced artificially can be put under three broad categories-

 When certain objects are heated to a high temperature, they begin to emit light.
 Both infrared and visible light is produced in the process.

 Light can be produced by accelerating charges in a luminescent material.
 One common way of doing it is bypassing current through the material.

 - Gas Discharge Sources:

-Passing electricity through certain gases at a very low pressure can produce light too.
+Passing electricity through certain gases at very low pressure can produce light too.

 Example – Neon lamp, Sodium lamp.